simoncowen88/dogeconf-19/talk/10-tuples.md

 &nbsp;

-How bad really are tuples for performance.
+How bad really are tuples for performance?

 ???